jeff4/bionotes.github.io/index.md

  * Not just the gene, but the overall DNA before and after it.
  * The next gene over is another gene called delta-globin.
  * 98% of hemoglobin in humans is the standard alpha-alpha-beta-beta tetramer (&#945;-&#945;-&#946;-&#946;).
 However, 2% of the hemoglobin is alpha-alpha-delta-delta tetramer (&#945;-&#945;-&#948;-&#948;).
+ * There are also gamma-globin (&#947;-globin) genes close to the beta-globin genes.
+Usually, these genes are not expressed.
+They are primarily turned *only* turned on during fetal development.
+Binds more strongly to oxygen than regular beta-globin hemoglobin.
+ * This is one reason why some of the sickle cell anemia people suffer less b/c they are still expressing fetal &#947;-globin hemoglobin.
+ * Another globin called epsilon-globin (&#949;-globin) used in embryos.
+ * These **paralogs** are probably caused by **unequal crossing over**, aka crossing over homologous recombination during meiosis which caused duplication.
+Uneven exchange during this process, leading to duplication.
+Process is called **duplication and divergence** and is responsible for many homologs out there.
+ * Globin superfamily includes alpha, beta, gamma, delta, epislon, and myoglobins.
+(See photos - 9/11/2020)

 ## Lecture 15: Cloning - Purifying a Gene
+### September 11, 2020

 ## Lecture 16: Finding a Specific Gene in the Library
 ## Lecture 17: Analyzing a Gene